Amsterdam – Treasures of the Maritime Museum

 To support the walls buttresses were added to the base of the building and an Avant-corps (the part of the building that sticks out over the full height) was added to all 4 sides.

-That finally stopped the sinking, but leaving the building slanted.
+That finally stopped the gradual sinking, but leaving the building slanted.
 One of the four wings is half as deep as the others!

-All looked calm but in 1791 the building was hit by disaster again, a great fire left the brick building completely charred.
+All looked calm, but in 1791 the building was hit by disaster again, a great fire left the brick building completely charred.

 Instead of breaking it down and rebuilding it, it was plastered which gives it the white sandstone look it has today, leaving the charred bricks underneath.

-Inside The Museum
+Inside The Exhibitions and Collections

 When you enter the building you can’t fail but notice the spectacular glass and steel roof covering the courtyard.
 Of course the design of the roof is also connected to the sea.